Betting Sites with American Express | Bookmakers that accept American Express

 - US legislation and characteristics of the American Express business model impact why this payment method is harder to come by on most reputed online bookmakers.

-- While many online bookmakers don’t accept Amex directly, there are some alternatives, for example using your card as a payment method through third-party services.
+- While there aren’t many bookmakers that accept American Express, there are some alternatives for Amex users — for example, using your card as a payment method through third-party services.

 Betting Sites That Accept American Express

 A brief overview of American Express

 American Express is best known for its charge cards and credit cards.
 There are 117.8 million cards in service, making it the largest card provider in the world.
 They’re also known for providing travel-related services.
 Amex members can also earn rewards points with numerous partners.
 British Amex Platinum Cardholders get a free Pass Prestige membership at airports as well as getting access to Eurostar lounges in London, Paris, and Brussels.
 Gold members get two free lounge passes per year.
 This is one example of the rewards and points American Express members love.
 American Express cardholders spend four times more than Visa and MasterCard members.

 So why all of this sounds great, why do so few bookmakers accept American Express?

 There are a couple of reasons.
 As the name implies, American Express is an American company.
 It’s illegal to fund online gambling in the United States, and therefore American Express is incredibly vigilant about transactions on online bookmakers.
 While this should not affect you as a customer in the United Kingdom, there have been users who have seen transactions blocked by the credit card company.
 They are merely trying to make sure that they follow the legislation in the country in which they are registered.
 In light of this, you’re likely to see some hiccups when trying to use Amex even on the sites where it is an accepted payment method.
 Patience, in this case, is critical.